Punjab Congress pays rich tributes to Rajiv Gandhi

-Capt Amarinder Singh recalled his long association with Rajiv Gandhi from the Doon School days where they were together in 1950s.
-He said Rajiv was a highly decent and affable person who would always wear his characteristic gentle smile that reflected his true gentle self.
+Capt Amarinder Singh recalled his long association with late Rajiv Gandhi from the Doon School days where they were together in 1950s.
+He said, Rajiv was a highly decent and affable person who would always wear his characteristic gentle smile that reflected his true gentle self.

-Capt Amarinder said, it was great tragedy that the nation lost the former Prime Minister at a young age.
-He had a great vision for the future of the country and had he been around, the country would have progressed and prospered much better.
+Capt Amarinder said, it was great tragedy that the nation lost Rajiv at a young age.
+He said, Rajiv had a great vision for the future of the country and had he been around, the country would have progressed and prospered much better.

 The PCC President said, the current economic liberalization was scripted by Rajiv Gandhi only and he had laid down the foundations for the same.
 He pointed out, the telecom revolution and the computer revolution was scripted by the late Prime Minister only.